opencog/sensory/DesignNotes-F.md

   (StringValue "file:///etc/lvm"))
 ```
 and so on.
 In the current design, these can only be examined if
 converted to `SensoryNode`.
-The conversion is easy; one gets
+The conversion is easy; it can be done
+by a `Filter` `Rule` that accepts sole StringValues as items, and rewrites
+them with `StringOf`.
+One gets
 ```
 (LinkValue
    (SensoryNode "file:///etc/vim")